The Woman-Killer and the Hell of Oil: Act One

 The first act takes place as pilgrims are traveling to the Temple of Kanzeon in Nozaki.
 Waxy of Aizu is a rich customer who has fallen in love with Kogiku, a courtesan of the Flower House, in the Sonezaki licensed quarter.
 He takes her on a boat ride to Nozaki to see the temple.
 They disembark at Sarara just before Nozaki.

 Along comes Okichi, age 27, and her three daughters, the oldest one being nine.
 The middle child, Okiyo, who is six, asks to stop for tea at a nearby stall.
 Okichi agrees so that they can wait for her husband, an oil merchant named Teshimaya Shichizaemon, to catch up with them.
 As they are resting, along comes their neighbor, Yohei, who lives with his parents in a house diagonal to Okichi's.
 Yohei has come with some fellow oil merchants who are his friends.

 Seeing Yohei, Okichi asks him and his friends to join her.
 Okichi finds out that Yohei is waiting to catch Kogiku, who rejected his offer to go on the pilgrimage, giving the reason that Nozaki was in an unlucky direction so he refused to go.
 Okichi then chastises Yohei for his behavior, using the pilgrimage as an excuse, and spending so much time in the licensed quarter.
-He tells him of all the rumors about him and how he frequently runs up debts.
+She tells him of all the rumors about him and how he frequently runs up debts.
 Okichi then leaves money for the drinks and goes on ahead.

 Kogiku and Waxy then approach the tea stand.
 At first they do not notice Yohei and his friends, but when Kogiku does, she tries to get away.
 However, Yohei is too quick and pulls her to a bench outside the tea house.
 Yohei then berates Kogiku for going out with another customer after declining his invitation.
 Kogiku, however, says that she only did it because of the rumors circulating about Yohei and herself.
 She promises she loves him and whispers sweet nothings into his ear.
 Waxy then sits down next to the two of them, aggravated.
 He presses Kogiku to repeat what she told him last night.
 Yohei's friends then prepare to fling mud at Waxy.
 Waxy then kicks them, knocking one out and he splashes in the water.
 The other is kicked in the groin and doubles over in pain.
 Yohei joins the fight, and they trade punches.
 They eventually both crash into the river and throw mud and reeds at one another.